johnschimmel/NodeJS-with-ExpressJS-and-MongoDB/README.md

     heroku addons:add mongolab:starter

-Next we need to get the username, password and database URI that MongoLabs has supplied us.
+Next, we need to get the username, password and database URI that MongoLabs has supplied us.
 Heroku keeps this in the a configuration file.
 Run the following,

     heroku config | grep MONGOLAB_URI